javascript-tutorial/en.javascript.info/1-js/05-data-types/02-number/article.md

 alert( 1e500 ); // Infinity
 ```

-But what may be a little bit more obvious, but happens much often is the loss of precision.
+What may be a little less obvious, but happens quite often, is the loss of precision.

 Consider this (falsy!) test: